The Lost Language of Cranes (film): Release and censorship

 The film premiered at the 1991 London Film Festival.
 It was broadcast on BBC 2 on 9 February 1992.
 It was shown in the United States on PBS on 24 June 1992 as part of Great Performances, but was selectively edited using alternative takes for its American television airing.
-According to producer Ruth Caleb, in the American version, there is no frontal nudity, the actors are semi-clothed, and a scene in a pornographic theater also was edited for U.S. broadcast.
+According to producer Ruth Caleb, in the American version, there is no frontal nudity, the actors are semi-clothed, and a scene in a pornographic movie theater also was edited for U.S. broadcast.

 PBS was coming under fire by conservative groups in the early 1990s for presenting programming showing homosexuality and nudity.
 A Public Television (PTV) audience analyst predicted that Cranes "in some markets could be a problem".
 Following an outcry by the Rev. Donald Wildmon and his American Family Association, a number of PBS stations, such as WFYI in Indianapolis, WMFE in Orlando, KEDT in Corpus Christi, and KMBH in Harlingen, Texas, refused to show the film.

 When Texaco chose not to renew its underwriting for Great Performances, right before the premiere of the Cranes, it was criticized by Out in Film, an association of LGBT people in the entertainment industry, who said Texaco's decision amounted to "corporate gay-bashing...and blatant homophobia".
 However, a spokeswoman for Texaco said the company had fulfilled its funding commitment to Great Performances: "Our obligation was to sponsor 26 programs in the series.
 We actually sponsored 27".

 The uncensored version is available on Region 1 DVD in the U.S., and on Region 2 DVD in The Netherlands.
 Despite not being censored, the DVD version does contain some edits, and omits part of a scene that was shown in the original uncut version in which Jerene (while reading Elliot's letter to Philip) sings a few bars of the Rolling Stones' hit "Miss You".
 In common with most Screen Two films, it has not been released on home video in the UK.